javapan/javapan/README.txt

   To build example project, run:
         C:\workspace\example>mvn clean install

-  There is also a test_maven.bat in example project that runs the entire pipeline using maven.
+  There is also a test_mvn.bat in example project that runs the entire pipeline using maven.

 5. Bugs & Known Issues
   JAVAPAN currently does not work very well with overloaded methods/constructors.
 It may not return correct parameter names